JorjaFox/website/content/posts/library/actor/gidget.md

 ## Fundraiser (05 Sept.
 2008)

-Surfrider West LA/Malibu Chapter and the Malibu Surfing Association celebrated Gidget's story and the history of Malibu surfing with a special screening at Duke's Malibu.
+Surfrider West LA/Malibu Chapter and the Malibu Surfing Association celebrated Gidget's story and the history of Malibu surfing with a special screening at Duke's Malibu.
 Attendees met Kathy 'Gidget' Kohner Zuckerman and other legends of the surf community, participated in a silent auction of artwork from top Malibu and LA artists, and attended an after party with live music.

 * [Event Website](https://surfriderwlam.org/cleanthebu/?p=125)